MS in Information Technology

 The Master of Science in Information Technology is designed for current and aspiring professionals in charge of developing, implementing, operating, and managing information systems in a variety of organizations.
 Students in this program will gain a broad technical understanding of current and emerging technologies in the industry, a familiarity with systems engineering concepts, and a solid foundation in net-centric computing.
-They will also have a firm grasp of current and future effects of the convergence of the telecommunications, media, and information technology sectors.
-All course work can be completed online, and the program includes an intensive on-site immersion as a capstone.
+They will also have a firm grasp of the current and future effects of the convergence of the telecommunications, media, and information technology sectors.
+This program has four tracks: Data Management, Technology Management, IT Security, and Enterprise Networking.